-Every day, we use a laser cutter to produce custom-designed panels.
+Every day, we use a laser cutter to produce custom-designed panels using mild steel.
 We are available to assist our customers with their designs, prototypes, and production volumes.

 Mild steel, commonly known as “low carbon steel,” is a form of carbon steel having a low carbon content.
 Although values vary depending on the source, mild steel normally has a carbon concentration of 0.05 percent to 0.25 percent by weight, whereas higher carbon steels typically have a carbon content of 0.30 percent to 2.0 percent.
 If any more carbon is added, the steel will be categorized as cast iron.